Presicci/UnderdevelopedChess/README.md

 This button enables the user to see some stats regarding the player.
 This takes the form of a simple pie chart indicating the win ratio of each opponent, equaling a total of 100%.
 CUSTOM CHALLENGE:
-Upon clicking this button, the user is taken to a screen containing a menu, containing a single option for now, allowing thme to play a chess game mode that requires only 1 human's input, a puzzle.
+Upon clicking this button, the user is taken to a screen containing a menu, containing a single option for now, allowing them to play a chess game mode that requires only 1 human's input, a puzzle.
 Here, the goal is to complete the puzzle and capture the opposing king in the least amount of turns possible, with a result screen indicating the least amount of moves needed, and listing how many moves were used trying to complete the puzzle.